Skip to main content

 The 1900 map with details of field names from the Manor Farm's 1909 sale documents.
 King's Hedges - was a small farm led to by a dead-end road, and contained two Victorian semi-detached cottages.
 It stood north of the railway line/guided busway.

 Arbury Ward was moved from its most historic area to simply being South Arbury and to areas which included Stretten Avenue (previously North Chesterton Ward and then Castle Ward) - which had nothing to do with Arbury at all.
-The 'King's Hedges' ward was named simply because of the expanded modern road.
-The notion of taking the dead end track and redirecting and expanding it across Arbury had been in the air since at least the 1930s.
+The 'King's Hedges' ward and estate were named simply because of the expanded modern road.
+The notion of taking the dead end track and redirecting and expanding it across Arbury had been in the air since at least the 1930s, so the land between Arbury Road and the railway tracks and, partly King's Hedges Road, were regarded as being simply between Arbury and King's Hedges Roads - although it actually wasn't in total.

-The current King's Hedges ward area has nothing to do with King's Hedges in reality.
+The current King's Hedges estate/ward area has nothing to do with King's Hedges historically.
 It was formed out of the northern part of the original Arbury Ward.
-This is important because the original Arbury Estate was based on localities and history, and the current Cambridge City Council wards are not.

 King's Hedges was never the name of an area.
-It was a small, country estate, very clearly defined, so-named by local landowners the Brackyn family.
-The spreading of the name was always nonsensical - even King's Hedges School is not in the historical King's Hedges area.
+It was a small farm, very clearly defined, so-named by local landowners the Brackyn family.
+The spreading of the name was always nonsensical - even King's Hedges School is not in the historical King's Hedges acres.
 The name 'King's Hedges' appears to originate from a royal hedged hunting warren in the days of the old Royal Manor of Chesterton.
 The king's tenants drove local wildlife in there - deer, boars, etc, chased them through the warren and then killed them.
 This passed for 'sport' in those days, which the king apparently enjoyed watching.

 The 'King's Hedges Estate' sub-district within North Arbury was a vague and shadowy notion, occupied by such Arbury institutions as the North Arbury Post Office, the North Arbury Chapel, and the Arbury Adventure Playground.